 Once you learn basic technical analysis techniques, have good tools to identify opportunities and gain some experience at identifying good trading opportunities, the actual job of picking stocks is relatively straightforward.
 Where most traders fail is in the application of a methodology.
 The simple and undeniable fact is that we are all human, and therefore, we are all blessed with emotion.
 When money is on the line, our emotional attachment to it can take over our decision-making process.
 I thought it would be helpful to examine 7 of the most common trading problems resulting from mental breakdowns.
 By examining the emotional conduits to decision making, hopefully, I can provide some solutions to correct common trading mistakes.

-Trading Problem #1 - No Patience on Entry
+trading Problem #1 - No patience on entry

 The simple and obvious solution is to wait for the entry signal, but there are also some things you can do to help yourself stay disciplined.
 Rather than watch potentially good stocks tick by tick, use an alarm feature to alert you to when they actually make the break.
 Watching stocks constantly is somewhat hypnotic, and I think the charts can talk you into making a trade.
 However, letting the computer watch the stock may help you avoid the stock's evil trance.
 Another good solution is to focus on different thoughts when considering a stock.
 Don't think about potential profits, don't think about minimizing losses.
 Instead, focus in on the desire to execute high probability trades.
 It takes time to reprogram yourself, so persevere.

-Trading Problem #2 - Selling Too Soon
+trading Problem #2 - Selling Too Soon

 We have all felt the disappointment of not selling a stock at the high.
 When a stock is marching higher, we set a point where we intend to sell so that we can lock in the gain before it goes down.
 The problem is that after we sell the stock, it continues to go higher leaving us with an opportunity missed.
 Selling too soon is a problem that I continue to wrestle with after 23 years of trading stocks.
 I want to lock in that good feeling of taking a profit off the table.
 I want to avoid the negative feeling of watching a good profit get cut in half by a rapid sell off.
 And so, I break my selling rules and sell the stock in anticipation of weakness, rather than when the market tells me I should.
 The result is that profitability over the long term is not maximized.
 Once in a while, I may get out of a trade at a better price than I would if I followed my rules, but over 10 or more trades, my net profitability is not as good as if I had maintained my selling rules.
 Keeping in mind that trading stocks is a probability game, it is important to maximize gains on the winners so that the inevitable losers can be overcome.

 There are few things that can help you avoid falling into this trap.
 First, go through a number of past trades and apply your selling rules to see what your net profitability would have been if you have been disciplined.
 Compare those results with what you actually achieved.
 I did this and it gave me powerful proof that maintaining discipline pays off and is worth striving for.
 In fact, when I did this over one particular one week period, the difference amounted to a pretty nice new car!
 That gave me the leverage on my emotions I need to overcome them.
 Second, turn off the profit and loss indicator that most brokerages and trading platforms give you.
 How much you are up or down is irrelevant to the decision-making process.
 Since we have an emotional attachment to the money, knowing that we are up a certain amount and then seeing that shrink on a normal pull back in a stock leads us to make an emotional decision.
 Finally, remember to sell at floors, not ceilings.
 Do not limit the upside movement of a stock by setting a price target, but instead, limit the downside movement by setting a price floor.
 Sell a stock when it pulls back to a floor, rather than selling it in anticipation of it reaching a ceiling price.

 As I just mentioned, trading stocks is a probability game.
 You will not be right all the time, which means that one of the most important aspects of trading stocks is to never let small losses grow into big, portfolio debilitating losses.
 You have to limit losses at a risk level if you are going to be successful over the long run.